MihretDe/Music-Player-app/README.md

 ### Seek Position:
 - Drag the progress bar to move to a specific part of the song.
+### Search
+- Use the search bar to find songs quickly by artist name or song title.

+### Create a Playlist
+- Select songs and add them to a new or existing playlist.

+### Play a Playlist
+- Open a playlist and tap the play button to enjoy your curated songs.

 ### Add to Favorites:
 - Tap the "Add to Favorites" button to save a song.